-Hats Made from Bottles
+Sustainable Fashion Hats from Bottles

 Share

-Ironically it took 36 days sailing on a plastic kayak down the east coast of Australia for me to fully understand the impact of our plastic addiction and how it’s affecting a place my family and friends hold near and dear, the ocean and our beaches.
-Even in a relatively clean and underpopulated part of the world like Australia’s east coast, our crew was cleaning large amounts of plastic off remote beaches along the 500 mile stretch of coast from Byron Bay to Bondi Beach, Sydney.
+Ironically it took 36 days sailing on a plastic kayak down the east coast of Australia for me to fully understand the impact of our plastic addiction and how it's affecting a place my family and friends hold near and dear, the ocean and our beaches.
+Even in a relatively clean and underpopulated part of the world like Australia's east coast, our crew was cleaning large amounts of plastic off remote beaches along the 500 mile stretch of coast from Byron Bay to Bondi Beach, Sydney.
 Each clean-up was counted and documented for the Australian Marine Debris Initiative (Tangaroa Blue).
-When you have to count and document every single piece of plastic you get a really good understanding of why it’s a good idea to ask for “no straw” at a restaurant or bring your own reusable bags to the grocery store or to get yourself a reusable water bottle and water filter in your home also consider purchasing from companies who go out of their way to avoid single use plastics by using biodegradable materials instead.
-I do my best to support those companies who care because it’s hard for me to erase the memory of dying and dead bird and marine life.
+When you have to count and document every single piece of plastic you get a really good understanding of why it's a good idea to ask for "no straw" at a restaurant or bring your own reusable bags to the grocery store or to get yourself a reusable water bottle and water filter in your home also consider purchasing from sustainable clothing brands who go out of their way to avoid single use plastics by using biodegradable materials instead.
+I do my best to support those companies who care because it's hard for me to erase the memory of dying and dead bird and marine life.
 As a surfer and dad of kids who also love the ocean we witness these things that could be avoided with certainly a small financial sacrifice but a larger ecological, environmental and health gain.
-Unfortunately these type of gains aren’t important to public companies unless people stop purchasing their goods.
+Unfortunately these type of gains aren't important to public companies unless people stop purchasing their goods.
 Only then do they listen.

 ** disclaimer – I still sometimes forget to bring my re-usable grocery bags and forget my water bottle!!

-That journey down the coast was so influential to me that I wrote and recorded a song called “Stuff” and used footage of the trip showing the contrast of two worlds.
+That journey down the coast was so influential to me that I wrote and recorded a song called "Stuff" and used footage of the trip showing the contrast of two worlds.
+This experience reinforced the importance of supporting eco friendly initiatives and ethical fashion brands that prioritize the use of sustainable materials, such as recycled plastic bottles, to help combat the problem of plastic waste.

 It’s annoying to me how hard it is to avoid single use plastic.
 My first try at plastic reduction was at the grocery store.
 I was able to cut down by making some alternative choices like avoiding vegetables wrapped in plastic but in order to give my family a healthy well rounded diet and completely avoid plastic seemed almost impossible without growing all of our own food and starting a farm.
 Eventually I was able to reduce it by at least 50% by going to our local farmers market, switching everything I could to non-plastic packaging like glass and cardboard and then just recycling the un avoidable remainder.
 I’m not happy with 50% but I do have hope that somehow my lack of consumption with certain brands and a group of like-minded consumers will force businesses to be aware of how their actions affect us and to make a change for the good.